Matzo Makeover: Can The Bread Of Affliction Become A Snack Addiction?

 "The Matzo Project" was born two years ago, about the same time that Streit's was abandoning its century-old home in exchange for the more economical expanse of New Jersey.
 With the launch, the pair can finally share their unleavened bread with the world, and New York City can say, once again, that matzo is being made within its five boroughs.
 Brooklyn, which has a robust Jewish population, has become the project's home base.

-For its simple ingredients — flour, water, oil — matzo is surprisingly hard to get right.
+For its simple ingredients — flour and water — matzo is surprisingly hard to get right.
 But first, the pair had to decide how to spell their name, because as many Jews will tell you, even basic spelling of Yiddish is a pickle.

 "I put a thing on my Facebook page, I have 4,500 friends: 'How do you spell matzo?' " says Albert.
 "They were like: 'matzoh, matza, dried tasteless cardboard, yucky seasonal cracker.' ...
 There was no consensus.
 So we just went with what Manischewitz and Streit's used."